Leonotis: Mint Family Members that Roar in the Landscape

 Leonotis species sometimes are called Lion's Tail.
 But we choose to call them Lion's Ear, because, in Latin, leon means lion and otis means ear.

 In various parts of Africa, these plants are known as different kinds of Dagga, which is a name also applied to Marijuana (Cannabis sativa).
-But Labdanes -- the somewhat psychoactive chemicals in Leonotis species -- are not botanically the same as those of Cannabis.
+But Labdanes -- the somewhat psychoactive chemicals in Leonotis species -- are not botanically the same as those of Marijuana.
 Yet Leonotis plants sometimes are used recreationally.

 Except for culinary Salvias, such as the kinds used when cooking poultry, we don't recommend consuming our plants.
 However, we are interested in the historical use of various Leonotis species as folk remedies in Africa and in current medical research suggesting that these beautiful plants may be helpful in treating health problems.

-A study published in 2012 in the journal Phytochemistry indicates that the Labdanes in L. leonurus may be useful in calming anxiety.
+A study published in 2012 in the journal Phytochemistry indicates that the labdanes in L. leonurus may be useful in calming anxiety.
 It also notes the plant's medical use in South Africa for ailments such as coughs, epilepsy, headaches, high blood pressure and rashes.

 Similarities and Differences